 2. Emotional Benefits

-Meditation helps develop more positive emotions and a better control over the negative ones.
-The children learn to appreciate their surroundings and what they have with a general positive outlook on life.
+Meditation helps develop more positive emotions and better control over the negative ones.
+Children learn to appreciate their surroundings and what they have with a generally positive outlook on life.
 They also become more kind and affectionate towards others and build a greater ability to love.
 Their higher emotional intelligence leads to more confidence and happiness.

 3. Physical Benefits

-Tips to Keep in Mind When Teaching Kids Meditation
+Tips to Keep in Mind When Teaching Meditation to Kids